San Teodoro, Oriental Mindoro: Oscar Aldaba assassination

 In 1995, retired military Major Oscar Aldaba was elected mayor of San Teodoro.
 He renovated the present Municipal Building and transferred the Police Station adjacent to the Multi-Purpose Center.
 He initiated the construction of the Bureau of Jail Management and Penology building.
 Under his term, he upholds discipline and promotes the clean and green movement.
 His diligence to obtain public funds from higher government agencies resulted in the granting of heavy equipment to the municipality and the concreting of municipal and part of national road in San Teodoro during the time of Governor Rodolfo G. Valencia.
 It was during his term when the Chief of Police of San Teodoro, Leodegario Torno was murdered along the National Road in Lumangbayan allegedly by members of the communist New People's Army (NPA).

 Oscar Aldaba was re-elected for the second term in the 1998 election.
 He was assassinated at the Catholic Church premises on February 6, 2000.
 Vice Mayor Manuel Bae succeeded the slain mayor.
 Councilor Number one Lourdes Alisna was promoted to Vice Mayor and Francisco Marinduque was appointed Councilor.

 2001 election

 During the 2001 election, Manuel Bae and Malvin Diokno won as mayor and vice mayor respectively.
-Seven months later the newly wed vice mayor died with Lourdes Alisna taking over.
+Seven months later Diokno died with Lourdes Alisna taking over.
 This administration initiated the construction of some infrastructure projects such as basketball courts, concreting of the national road, and the construction of the perimeter fence around San Teodoro National High School.
 Funds were secured from the provincial government for the repairs of existing municipal and barangay roads.
-The Municipal Multi-purpose Covered Court and the Pakala Farm-to-Market road were the last government projects that were completed by this administration.
+The Municipal Multi-purpose Covered Court and the Pakala Farm-to-Market road were the government projects that were completed by this administration.